 The Bottom Line

 Wurth Zebra Heavy-Duty Side Cutters do a nice job of replacing two types of side cutters with one tool.
-Being able to easily switch between standard and high-leverage settings is really helpful and we really appreciate the snap-absorbing comfort grip handles.
-The next time you need to replace your side cutters, give Wurth’s high-quality design a shot.
+They just don’t come cheap.
+Being able to easily switch between standard and high-leverage settings is really helpful, and we really appreciate the snap-absorbing comfort grip handles.
+The next time you need to replace your side cutters, give Wurth’s high-quality design a look.

-Pick up a set from Wurth for $75.
+Pick up a set from Wurth for around $75.

 Wurth Zebra Heavy-Duty Side Cutters Specifications